-You can't claim housing benefit to pay your mortgage as h ousing benefit only covers rent payments.
+You can't claim housing benefit to pay your mortgage.
+Housing benefit only covers rent payments.

-However, if you bought your home through a shared ownership scheme, you may be able to get housing benefit to help pay the rent on the share you do not own.
+However, if you bought your home through a shared ownership scheme, you can get housing benefit to help pay the rent on the share you do not own.

 Get help and advice

-If you need help with your claim your local Shelter advice centre or Citizens Advice may be able to help.
+Contact our local Shelter advice centre or Citizens Advice if you need help with your claim.
 Many of our local services have advisers specialising in welfare benefits issues as well as housing.